NFL DFS picks, lineup advice, daily Fantasy strategy guide for 'Monday Night Football'

 Jimmie Kaylor shares his top NFL DFS picks, daily fantasy optimal lineups, and NFL DFS stacks for Lions vs. Buccaneers and Seahawks vs. Texans on 'Monday Night Football'

 The Week 7 NFL schedule concludes with a 'Monday Night Football' doubleheader.
 The Detroit Lions host the Tampa Bay Buccaneers at 7 p.m.
 ET, and the Seattle Seahawks host the Houston Texans at 10 p.m.
 ET.
-The Lions vs. Buccaneers game has an over/under of 53.5 points, while the Seahawks vs. Texans games has an over/under of 41.5 points, so those potential game flows could play into NFL DFS strategy.
+The Lions vs. Buccaneers game has an over/under of 54.5 points, while the Seahawks vs. Texans games has an over/under of 41 points, so those potential game flows could play into NFL DFS strategy.
 The NFL DFS player pool is headlined by Baker Mayfield, Jared Goff, Jahmyr Gibbs, Amon-Ra St. Brown, Jaxon Smith-Njigba and Nico Collins.
+Emeka Egbuka and Mike Evans are both active for Tampa Bay after being listed as questionable with hamstring injuries.
 All are expected to be popular NFL DFS picks and centerpieces of NFL DFS lineups.

 Who are the top NFL DFS picks for Lions vs. Buccaneers and Seahawks vs. Texans, and which daily Fantasy sleepers should you target to differentiate your NFL DFS lineups and NFL DFS stacks?
 Before making any NFL DFS picks for Monday Night Football on sites like DraftKings and FanDuel, be sure to check out the NFL DFS lineup advice, strategy and player stacks from SportsLine NFL daily Fantasy expert Jimmie Kaylor.